Magnetic Resonance Imaging (MRI) - Shoulder

 Small devices that contain coils capable of sending and receiving radio waves may be placed around your shoulder to improve image quality.

-You will be moved into the magnet of the MRI unit and the radiologist and technologist will leave the room while the MRI examination is performed.RMN del Hombro
+You will be placed into the magnet of the MRI unit and the radiologist and technologist will perform the examination while working at a computer outside of the room.RMN del Hombro

 If a contrast material is used during the examination, it will be injected into the intravenous line (IV) after an initial series of scans.
 Additional series of images will be taken during or following the injection.